Creamed honey is an absolutely delightful treat!

 But honey that crystallizes on it’s own is usually an undesirable product.

-The crystals that form are usually large and coarse, giving the honey an unpleasant gritty texture.
+That's because the crystals that form are usually large and coarse, giving the honey an unpleasant, gritty texture.

 Unfortunately, this product doesn’t seem to be offered in stores as prevalently as it once was.
 If it’s not offered in your local supermarket, you can buy it online.

 You can also make your own.
 It’s easy!

 But you will need some creamed honey on hand to use as seed crystals.

 To reduce the likelihood of the finished product fermenting, start with honey that has been pasteurized (most honey sold in supermarkets is already pasteurized), or pasteurize it yourself by heating it to 140 degrees F for 30 minutes.